lewagon/dotfiles/04-Front-End/04-Middleman/01-Playing-with-ERB/README.md

 $ middleman deploy # build HTML/CSS and push it on Github Pages
 ```

+## Initial Bootstrap home

+Normally you've coded your Bootstrap airbnb home (last Friday).
+But if you want, you can also start with [our version](https://github.com/lewagon/bootstrap-challenges/tree/master/11-Airbnb-search-form).

 ## Specs

 In this challenge, you have to: